On branch master # Your branch is ahead of 'origin/master' by 5 commits. # nothing to commit (working directory clean)

 These git “Your branch is ahead of origin/master” and “nothing to commit” messages can be misleading, especially to new git users (like myself).
 The thing to know here is that your branch isn’t ahead of the the master — your branch is the master.

-What the git message is saying is that you’re ahead of “origin/master,” which (for new projects) is usually the branch on the remote git origin server.
+What the git message is saying is that you’re ahead of “origin/master,” which is usually the branch on your remote git origin server.
 (You most likely did a

 git clone to get your git repo from the origin server.)
-So this message is telling you that you’ve made these changes, and you’re now ahead of the origin server, and this message is essentially a reminder to push your changes back to the origin server.
+This message is telling you that you’ve made some changes locally, and you’re now ahead of the origin server.
+In a sense, this message is a reminder that you need to push your changes back to the origin server.